 Let's talk about five maintenance items your car needs at 100k miles.
 Although this varies between year, make and model, we'll touch on five things worth replacing if they're still original equipment when an old ride reaches 100,000 miles.

-Vehicles from this age bracket come with extended life fluids and maintenance items designed to be serviced at this point in the automobiles life cycle.
+Vehicles from this age bracket often come with extended life fluids and maintenance items designed for scheduled replacement at this point in the automobiles life cycle.

 Sidebar: Test your auto repair and maintenance knowledge with this quick 5 question car repair quiz.
 Not only is it fun, but you might learn something at the same time.